 --RemoteMappingKernelManager.allowed_message_types=<list-item-1>...
 White list of allowed kernel message types.
 When the list is empty, all message types are allowed.
 Default: [] --RemoteMappingKernelManager.buffer_offline_messages=<Bool> Whether messages from kernels whose frontends have disconnected should be buffered in-memory.
 When True (default), messages are buffered and replayed on reconnect, avoiding lost messages due to interrupted connectivity.
 Disable if long-running kernels will produce too much output while no frontends are connected.
 Default: True --RemoteMappingKernelManager.cull_busy=<Bool> Whether to consider culling kernels which are busy.
-Only effective if cull_idle_timeout > 0.
-Default: False --RemoteMappingKernelManager.cull_connected=<Bool> Whether to consider culling kernels which have one or more connections.
-Only effective if cull_idle_timeout > 0.
-Default: False '''
+Only effective if '''